Street Racing and Stunt Driving

 Multiple charges can arise because of a single street racing or stunting incident.
 These include, but are not limited to: Speeding, Dangerous Driving, Driving without due care and attention, Traffic control violations, and Excessive noise.
 Dangerous Driving is a criminal offence, and if convicted, drivers can expect additional fines and possibly a jail sentence.
 A full list of offences and their associated fines and penalty points can be found on ICBC’s website.

-In addition to penalties and fines from associated charges, the vehicle used in a street race will be immediately impounded for 7 days at the owner’s expense (or up to 60 days – see more).
+In addition to penalties and fines from associated charges, the vehicle used in a street race will be immediately impounded for 7 days at the owner’s expense (or up to 60 days – see the Notice of Impoundment and Term of Impoundment information.
 The vehicle used in the race may also be subject to forfeiture under the Civil Forfeiture Act.

 In cases of racing and stunt driving, where a driver has engaged in high-risk driving behaviour(s), a peace officer may also complete a High-Risk Driving Incident Report to initiate a review by the Superintendent of an incident that needs to be dealt with swiftly.
 If the Superintendent is satisfied that the driver is an immediate risk to public safety, the Superintendent will issue a Notice of Prohibition in order to immediately intervene and ensure public safety by removing the driver from the road as swiftly as possible.
 For more information about the High-Risk Driving Incident Report Program, please see the High-Risk Driving Prohibition Guidelines.